redhat-cap-exchange/my-thai-star-workshop/docs/lab8.md

 tiers with regards to compute resources.
 You can read more about these quality of service tiers in [OpenShift Documentation](https://docs.openshift.com/container-platform/3.11/dev_guide/compute_resources.html#quality-of-service-tiers).

-Set the following resource constraints on the basic-spring-boot pod:
+Set the following resource constraints on the spring-boot-java pod:

 * Memory Request: 128 Mi
 * Memory Limit: 200 Mi